-- monocots obtaining a twelve-foot minimum height at maturity.
-The species mix shall be at least two-thirds (2/3) dicots. - 9.
+- 8. Fences and walls.
+On a parcel of land in a non-residential district, when a fence or wall is located adjacent to a street, it shall be subject to the requirements of Section 47-19.5. - 9.
 Bufferyard requirement.
+The landscape area required by bufferyard requirement as provided in Section 47-25.3, Neighborhood Compatibility Requirements, is intended to provide a heavily-vegetated view from the residential parcel.
+The tree requirements for the bufferyard are in addition to trees required to be installed to comply with general tree planting requirements and trees required for a VUA and include a minimum of one (1) tree for every three hundred (300) square feet or fraction thereof of bufferyard area.
+Trees shall be dicot types obtaining a fifteenfoot minimum height at maturity as listed in the table of tree evaluation and monocots obtaining a twelve-foot minimum height at maturity.
+The species mix shall be at least two-thirds (1⁄2) dicots. - 9.
+Bufferyard requirement.
 The landscape area required by bufferyard requirement as provided in Section 47-25.3, Neighborhood Compatibility Requirements, is intended to provide a heavily vegetated view from the residential parcel.
-The tree requirements for the bufferyard are as follows: - a.
-Trees are in addition to those required to be installed to comply with general tree planting and VUA requirements; and - b.
-Trees shall be provided at a minimum of one (1) tree for every three hundred square feet (300 ft2) square feet or fraction thereof of bufferyard area; - c.
-Trees are to be Large Trees, Medium Trees, or Small Trees reaching a minimum mature height of fifteen (15) feet, or Large Palms or Small Palms reaching a minimum mature height of twelve (12) feet. - d.
-A minimum of seventy-five (75) percent of required trees shall be Large Trees or Medium Trees.
-The remaining twenty-five (25) percent of required trees shall be a combination of Small Trees, Large Palms, Small Palms, or flowering trees as determined by the Department.
-Where space is limited for the planting of Large Trees or Medium Trees, one (1) Large Palm may equal one (1) Large Tree or Medium Tree.
-In addition, a grouping of three (3) individual Small Palms, may equal one (1) required Large Tree or Medium Tree.
-For such groupings, each Small Palm shall be planted a maximum of eight (8) feet distance on center from another Small Palm.
-The maximum percentage of palms provided to meet this requirement shall not exceed thirty-five percent (35%) of the total number of trees required in the bufferyard; may be either Small Trees or palm species, as determined by the Department. - e.
-The minimum tree spacing requirements for required bufferyard trees and palms shall be as follows: Large Trees and Large Palms shall be spaced a minimum of twenty-five (250) feet from another Large Tree or Large Palm; Medium Trees shall be spaced a minimum of twenty-fifteen (2015) feet from another Medium Tree-or palm; and Small Trees shall be spaced a minimum of the fifteen ten (150) feet from another Small Tree-or palm.
-When two (2) trees or palms of different
+The tree requirements for the bufferyard are as follows: - a. trees are in addition to those required to be installed to comply with general tree planting and VUA requirements; and - b. trees shall be provided at a minimum of one (1) tree for every three hundred (300) square feet or fraction thereof of bufferyard area. - c. trees are to be Large, Medium, or Small Trees reaching a minimum mature height of fifteen (15) feet or Large or Small Palms reaching a minimum mature height of twelve (12) feet. - d. a minimum of seventy-five (75) percent of required trees shall be Large or Medium Trees.
+The remaining twenty-five (25) percent of required trees may be either Small Trees or palm species, as determined by the Department. - e.
+The minimum tree spacing requirements for required bufferyard trees and palms shall be as follows: Large Trees and Large Palms shall be spaced a minimum of twenty-five (25) feet from another tree or palm; Medium Trees shall be spaced a minimum of twenty (20) feet from another tree or palm; and Small Trees shall be spaced a minimum of fifteen (15) feet from another tree or palm.
+When two trees or palms of different size categories are planted near each other, the smaller of the minimum spacing distances shall take precedence.
+Exceptions to the minimum spacing requirements shall require Department approval.

-- size categories are planted near each other, the smaller of the minimum spacing distances shall take precedence.
-Exceptions to the minimum spacing requirements shall require Department approval=; and - f.
+- f.
 The types of trees and the percentage requirements provided in this subsection 9 may be varied to create a more compatible design with trees located on adjacent sites, as determined by the Department. - 10.
 Self storage/mini warehouse facility.
 The twenty-foot yard required as provided in Section 47-18.29 shall be in landscaping.
 A vehicular use area may also be located between the structure and street and may divide the landscape area as long as there is a total of twenty (20) feet in landscape area.
 This twenty (20) feet landscape area may be used to meet the landscape area required pursuant to Section 47-18.29.

-SECTION 14.
+SECTION 13.
 That Section 47-21.15, Tree preservation, of the City of Fort Lauderdale, Florida, is hereby amended as follows: